-2 Although the Environment Agency withdrew their collection of PPGs in 2015, they remain a source of information on good industry practice, and Horizon considers them relevant to the control of construction activities on the Wylfa Newydd DCO Project until they are replaced by GPPs: Guidance for Pollution Prevention (GPPs).
+2 Although the Environment Agency withdrew their collection of PPGs in 2015, they remain a source of information on good industry practice, and Horizon considers them relevant to the control of construction activities on the Wylfa Newydd DCO Project until they are replaced by Guidance for Pollution Prevention (GPPs).

-- The amount of potentially polluting substances stored will be limited as much as practicable, stored in suitable and secure storage facilities (including the adequate bund capacity), and in line with relevant legislation (such as the Environmental Permitting (England and Wales) Regulations 2016 and the Water Resources (Control of Pollution) (Oil Storage) (Wales) Regulations 2016). - Plant and equipment containing potentially polluting substances will be stored in areas with impermeable ground or hardstanding (in order of preference) and at least 15m away from a watercourse, drainage feature, ditch or other pathway. - All fuel storage will be within engineered containment facilities including suitably bunded tanks. - Chemicals will be stored and transferred in appropriate chemical storage facilities with the correct segregation of chemicals according to the requirements of the Control of Substances Hazardous to Health Regulations 2002. - All plant and equipment will be maintained in line with manufacturer's instructions and checked before use to ensure it is in good working order with no obvious defects. - If any defects are identified, the item of plant/equipment will not be used until the defect has been rectified. - Records of plant, equipment and storage checks will be made and kept for inspection. - Appropriate measures will be employed to prevent incidents as far as practicable from small plant and containers containing potentially polluting substances. - Appropriate management arrangements will be put in place for refuelling ~~of~~ plant and equipment proportionate to the risk, for example in designated areas on impermeable ground or hardstanding and at least 15m away from pathways or sensitive receptors, never leaving refuelling activities unattended, and ensuring any nearby surface water drains are covered and receiving oil interceptors are functional before refuelling commences.
+- Chemicals will be stored and transferred in appropriate chemical storage facilities with the correct segregation of chemicals according to the requirements of the Control of Substances Hazardous to Health Regulations 2002. - All plant and equipment will be maintained in line with manufacturer's instructions and checked before use to ensure it is in good working order with no obvious defects. - If any defects are identified, the item of plant/equipment will not be used until the defect has been rectified. - Records of plant, equipment and storage checks will be made and kept for inspection. - Appropriate measures will be employed to prevent incidents as far as practicable from small plant and containers containing potentially polluting substances. - Appropriate management arrangements will be put in place for refuelling plant and equipment proportionate to the risk, for example in designated areas on impermeable ground or hardstanding and at least 15m away from pathways or sensitive receptors, never leaving refuelling activities unattended, and ensuring any nearby surface water drains are covered and receiving oil interceptors are functional before refuelling commences.

-4.8.34.7.3 Horizon will provide construction staff emergency phone numbers and a means of notifying local authorities, statutory authorities and local community representatives as part of the site induction programme.
+4.7.3 Horizon will provide construction staff emergency phone numbers and a means of notifying local authorities, statutory authorities and local community representatives as part of the site induction programme.
 Contact numbers for the employer and contractor's key staff will also be included.